-Although at last check the ATS had edged slightly ahead of the 3-Series in our Overall Rating, you'll need to peruse the full content of our full reviews on the 2014 BMW 3-Series and 2014 Cadillac ATS in order to figure out which one suits you best--and which one's your next foe.
+The ATS has edged slightly ahead of the 3-Series in our Overall Rating, but you'll need to peruse the full content of our full reviews on the 2015 BMW 3-Series and 2015 Cadillac ATS in order to figure out which one suits you best -- and which is the new archenemy.

 |Fuel Economy - Combined City and Highway|